SiyongZhu/JavaScript_ES6/README.md

 # JavaScript_ES6

-This is tutorial following Code Geek
+This is learning tutorial based on Udemy JavaScript Bootcamp - Build Real World Applications